Logo What's After the Movie

 What year does the Korean War take place in the movie?

-Discover the awards and nominations received by The Manchurian Candidate.
-Explore the history of The Manchurian Candidate and its cast and crew.
+Discover all the awards and nominations received by The Manchurian Candidate, from Oscars to film festival honors.
+Learn how The Manchurian Candidate and its cast and crew have been recognized by critics and the industry alike.

 35th Academy Awards 1963